Where is Council located?

 Council consists of seven (7) councillors who are elected every four years.
 The Mayor and Deputy Mayor are elected annually by the Councillors.
 Councillors are elected at a general election which is held in September every four years.
-The last Council election was held in September 2012.
-The date of the next Council election is to be advised.
+The last Council election was held in September 2017.
+The date of the next Council election will be in September 2020.

 Councillors provide policy and strategic direction for the organisation.
-Council's General Manager manages day to day operations.
-Responsible to the General Manager are the Executive Team, who control the functional areas of Corporate Services and Technical Services.
+Council's CEO manages day to day operations.
+Responsible to the CEO are the Executive Team, who control the functional areas of Corporate Services and Technical Services.
 Residents are encouraged to inspect Council's Annual Report.